 Friday, August 3, 2018

-I couldn’t restrain from fiddlling in the docs (ana: Analytical accounting and ledger: General accounting).
+I couldn’t restrain from fiddlling in the docs (ana: Analytical accounting and accounting: General accounting).

 Hangout with Hamza